ariannedee/intro-to-python/README.md

 - **Note:** For this last step, you may have to search the internet for where Python gets installed by default on your operating system

-If you are having trouble configuring your Python version, you can find visual instructions here: [PyCharm virtual environment setup](docs/PyCharm_venv.md)
+If you are having trouble configuring your Python version, you can find visual instructions here: [Python interpreter setup](docs/PyCharm_interpreter.md)

 ## FAQs
 ### Can I use Python 2?